 He graduated from LSU School of Medicine in 1991.
 While at LSU he was one of two students chosen to participate in the medical school admissions committee.
 Additionally, he received the Stephen Osofsky award for an outstanding performance in the pediatric acting internship and the prestigious Dean’s award at graduation.
 He completed a residency at the University of Tennessee in a combined program in Internal Medicine and Pediatrics.

 After completing board certifications in both specialties, Dr. Nastasi stayed at the University of Tennessee to complete a fellowship in Allergy and Immunology.
 He maintains a current board certification.
-He is also a Clinical Instructor for the WFUBMC and has been in clinical practice with Allergy Partners of the Piedmont since 1997.
+He has been in practice with Allergy Partners of the Piedmont since 1997.

-Dr. Scannell has lived in NC now for almost 10 years and has had the pleasure of seeing and treating children and adults with a multitude of different allergies, asthma and immune problems.
+Dr. Scannell has lived in North Carolina now for over 20 years and has had the pleasure of seeing and treating children and adults with a multitude of different allergies, asthma and immune problems.

 “I feel that communication is of the utmost importance for excellent patient care.
 I particularly enjoy educating patients and parents about their individual health problems and forming a plan together to improve their symptoms.”

-Outside of her practice, Dr Scannell enjoys spending time with hery children and outdoor activities.
+Outside of her practice, Dr. Scannell enjoys spending time with her husband, children, goats and outdoor activities.